stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

     <div class="skill pw"><span>PW</span></div>
     <div class="arrow"></div>...
 </div>

 AoE openers are less rigid than boss openers.
 Keep in mind that these will change simply based by what cooldowns you have available on a pull-by-pull basis and you should aim to maximise the value from what is available at that time.
 Here are some general rules:
-     * Pool maelstrom at the end of a current pull to have resources available at the start of the next pull, this dramatically improves the consistent performance from pull-to-pull and eases the feeling of 'ramp' time in the rotation.
+   - Pool maelstrom at the end of a current pull to have resources available at the start of the next pull, this dramatically improves the consistent performance from pull-to-pull and eases the feeling of 'ramp' time in the rotation.
-     * Though spreading {{ site.data.spell.fs }} to multiple targets is good, it should not be viewed as a requirement to reach 6 before doing damage in all cases.
+   - Though spreading {{ site.data.spell.fs }} to multiple targets is good, it should not be viewed as a requirement to reach 6 before doing damage in all cases.
 In cases where you have {{ site.data.talent.lmt }} and {{ site.data.talent.totemic_recall }} available, this is quite achieveable, in cases where you don't you should be prepared to trigger {{ site.data.talent.splinter }}'s effect with 4-5 targets.
 If you have maelstrom left from a previous pack (and you should!) this process becomes more fluid and you can spread {{ site.data.spell.fs }} whilst the tank is gathering mobs.
-     * On pulls that include 6+ targets it is ideal to have {{ site.data.talent.sop }} active for both charges of {{ site.data.talent.sk }} and given the maelstrom generated you can cast {{ site.data.spell.eq }} twice between them, this means that if you do not have maelstrom from a previous pack you may need to hold {{ site.data.talent.sk }} until slightly later in the pull or simply forego this value in favour of using {{ site.data.talent.sk }} without {{ site.data.talent.sop }}.
+   - On pulls that include 6+ targets it is ideal to have {{ site.data.talent.sop }} active for both charges of {{ site.data.talent.sk }} and given the maelstrom generated you can cast {{ site.data.spell.eq }} twice between them, this means that if you do not have maelstrom from a previous pack you may need to hold {{ site.data.talent.sk }} until slightly later in the pull or simply forego this value in favour of using {{ site.data.talent.sk }} without {{ site.data.talent.sop }}.
-     * Avoid placing {{ site.data.talent.lmt }} prematurely, if the tank does not have sufficient aggro then its possible for it to be killed directly by mobs which greatly reduces its value
+   - Avoid placing {{ site.data.talent.lmt }} prematurely, if the tank does not have sufficient aggro then its possible for it to be killed directly by mobs which greatly reduces its value

 ## 1 Target Priority
  - {{ site.data.talent.fe }} if it is available and there is no reason to hold its use.
- - {{ site.data.talent.sk }} if you have at least 83 maelstrom (without {{ site.data.talent.potm }} or 80 with {{ site.data.talent.potm }}.
+ - {{ site.data.talent.sk }} if you have at least 83 maelstrom (without {{ site.data.talent.potm }} or 80 with {{ site.data.talent.potm }}).
 This ensures you can buff both charges.
  - {{ site.data.spell.lb }} if both {{ site.data.talent.sk }} and {{ site.data.talent.sop }} buffs are active
  - {{ site.data.talent.pw }} if it is available and no additional targets will be available soon
  - {{ site.data.spell.lb }} if {{ site.data.talent.sop }} buff is active
  - {{ site.data.spell.lvb }} if {{ site.data.talent.lvs }} buff is active
  - {{ site.data.spell.lvb }} if {{ site.data.talent.dre }} proc is active.
 Note: if you have to move you will still cast {{ site.data.spell.es }} as below, and continue to follow the priorities above!
- - {{ site.data.talent.es }} preferably with {{ site.data.talent.mote }} buff active
+ - {{ site.data.spell.es }} preferably with {{ site.data.talent.mote }} buff active
  - {{ site.data.spell.lvb }}
  - {{ site.data.spell.lb }}
  - Refresh {{ site.data.spell.fs }} or cast {{ site.data.spell.frs }} when moving